2025 ALA Annual Conference - ACRL Program Proposal FAQ

 Will proposals from individuals and proposals from sections, interest groups, or division-level committees be evaluated the same way?

 Yes.
 All proposals will be evaluated using the selection criteria.
 ALA sets limits on the number of programs each unit can approve.
-ACRL is accepts approximately 15 programs each year.
+ACRL accepts approximately 15 programs each year.

 Do you offer any tips for submitting a program proposal?